Castletown railway station: 2020–2021

+2022-Date

+Following the coronavirus disruptions all services have reverted to their 2019 timings and trains have commenced in the middle of March, continuing until early November, though in shoulder season it is usual for there to be no services on Tuesdays and Wednesdays in March, April, early May and October/November.
+In both 2023 and 2024 special timetables were operated on key dates to tie in with the one hundred and fiftieth anniversary events, the latter notably seeing Ballasalla Station reopened for just one day.
+The 2025 season concluded on 2 November and services will restart on 19 March 2026 with various festive trains calling at the station throughout December.

 Events

 The Royal Train (1972)

 On 2 August 1972 members of the Royal Family boarded a special train at the station accompanied by dignitaries and officers of the Railway Company; accompanying Her Majesty The Queen and Prince Philip were three of their children, Princess Anne, Prince Andrew and Prince Edward as well as Lord Mountbatten.
 They were introduced to key members of staff by lieutenant governor Peter Stallard, including the chairman William Lambden, chief engineer Donald Shaw and the locomotive crew and train staff.
 The train was hauled by No.13 Kissack and the party travelled in Royal Saloon F.36 (now on display in the Isle of Man Railway Museum in Port Erin) into Douglas Station, passing No.4 Loch where it was acting as standby locomotive.
 This represented only the second time the railway had conveyed royalty, the first being The Queen Mother who travelled on the Peel Line in 1963 using the same carriage by hauled by No.11 Maitland.
 On arrival in the capital Her Majesty also travelled on the Douglas Bay Horse Tramway riding tramcar No.44 which thereafter became known as the Royal Tram, painted in a patriotic red, white and blue scheme for the occasion.